pramesh-behera/Mediawiki-deployment-azure-terraform/readme.md

 # MediaWiki Deployment in Azure using Terraform

-This project describes the steps for deploying MediaWiki using Terraform in RHEL 8 virtual machine for Azure .
+This project describes the steps for deploying MediaWiki using Terraform in RHEL 8 virtual machine in Azure .
 Please follow below steps for the complete deployment.

 - ## About the repository :